Sterling Bank Scores With Renewed Bendel Insurance Deal

 The Edo State Deputy Governor, Comrade Philip Shaibu, who doubles as the chairman of Bendel Insurance and Edo Queen football clubs, thanked Sterling Bank for its support.

-Comrade Shaibu said after the governor directed the board to reduce the government’s spending on Bendel Insurance, the board approached several private establishments for sponsorship.
+Comrade Shaibu said after the governor directed the board to reduce government’s spending on Bendel Insurance which informed why the board approached several private establishments for sponsorship.

 The Deputy Governor stated that “Sterling Bank believed in us, they believed in our dream and our vision, and they came in last year to break the jinx of having a corporate entity sponsoring a team in Nigeria National League (NNL) and the Nigerian Professional Football League (NPFL).”